Gold Drop Potentilla: Essential Growing and Care Tips

 Before planting Gold Drop shrubs, you’ll need to find a good space to grow them.
 Choose an area with partial or full sun and plenty of room to grow.

-Additionally, check the Essential Tools section below for a list of everything needed to grow this plant.
+Additionally, check the Essential Tools section below for everything needed to grow this plant.

 Gold Drop shrubs are tolerant of various conditions.
 However, they prefer well-draining yet moist soil, especially during their first growing season.
 Their soil should be moderately fertile with a pH between 5 and 7.